argyleink/prefers-reduced-data-explainer/readme.md

 The choice was made to respect both, flagging `prefers-reduced-data` to true if the system or the browser have the setting enabled.

+### Tricky design choice #2

+In the spirit of network savings, this Media Query has a guard against accidental data incurrence.
+During the lifespan of the page, if the Media Query changes, whether user invoked or system automatically invoked, the following rule applies: if the value has switched from `reduce` to `no-preference` (low bandwidth browsing to high bandwidth browsing), the page will not re-evaluate and update, as to not automatically incur a bunch of network data.
+Furthermore, if the value has switched from `no-preference` to `reduce` (high bandwidth to low bandwidth), it should re-evaluate and update the page accordingly.

+Essentially this media query will reactively downgrade the page but require a user invoked (explicit) page reload to upgrade.

 ## Stakeholder Feedback / Opposition

 - Adam Argyle (implementor) : Positive